eriklindernoren/ML-From-Scratch/README.md

 While some of the matrix operations that are implemented by hand (such as calculation of covariance matrix) are available in numpy I have decided to add these as well to make sure that I understand how the linear algebra is applied.
+The only reason the project uses scikit-learn is to evaluate the implementations on sklearn.datasets.

 The purpose of this project is purely self-educational.

+Feel free to [contact me](mailto:eriklindernoren@gmail.com) if you have ideas for new implementations.

 ##Current implementations:
 ####Supervised Learning: